ddc-java-21/notes-tmomonet/README.md

 ## Credits, copyrights, and license information

-[//]: # (TODO Include authorship credits and copyright info.)

-Written by Nicholas Bennett and Todd Nordquist.
+Written by Travis Hollins.

-&copy; 2025 CNM Ingenuity, Inc.
+&copy; 2025 Travis Hollins.

-[//]: # (TODO Include relevant license info.)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.